kedarkrishnan/aws-notes/aws-ec2.md

 - Snapshots are incremental
 - Snapshots of encrypted Volume are encrypted automatically
 - Volumes restored from encrypted snapshot => encryted
-- Share snapshots = should be encrypted.
+- Share snapshots = should **NOT** be encrypted.
 Can be shared with other account or made public

-- To move EBS Volume from one availibility zone/ region to another availibility zone/region you need to create a snapshot of the volume then copy it to another AZ/Region and create an image from that snapshot

-> Snapshot = Backup; images = create new EC2 Volume from
+#### Move Volume

+- Move EBS Volume - different AZ :
+	- Create snapshot - create volume from snapshot
+- Move EBS Volume - different Region:
+	- Create snapshot - copy snapshot to different region - create volume from snapshot
+	- Create snapshot - create image from snapshot - Copy image to different region - create instance from image
+	- Create image from the instance - Copy the image to a different region

 #### Security groups
 - Changes to security groups effects immediately